Characters of the Final Fantasy XIII series: Creation and development

 In order to reduce the delay between the local and international releases, the English voice acting for XIII was done while the game was in development.
 However, it lacked the infrastructure needed to support simultaneous development and localization.
-The lack of deadlines, poor communication and synchronization between the various departments, and continuing changes to the script and to cutscenes led to a turbulent development.
-One of the most notable knock-on effects was that the game's script needed to be re-translated as the various cutscenes changed, and large parts of the dialogue had to be rerecorded, party because they lacked proper emotional drive at the right moments.
+The lack of deadlines, communication, and synchronization between the various departments, as well as continuing changes to the script and cutscenes, led to a turbulent development.
+The game's script needed to be re-translated as the various cutscenes changed, and large parts of the dialogue had to be rerecorded, partly because they lacked proper emotional drive at the right moments.
 For XIII-2, a tool called Moomle, developed by English translator Tom Slattery and his Japanese counterpart Teruaki Sugawara from their experience with the first game, was used to make sure all parts of the localization process were synchronized.
-For Lightning Returns the Japanese voice actors recorded their dialogue well after their characters' scenes had been created, as opposed to the normal procedure of recording lines before cutscene creation.
-For the English version, the amount of dialogue translation and recording was so large that there was over two months' delay between the game's local and international releases.
+For Lightning Returns, the Japanese voice actors recorded their dialogue well after their characters' scenes had been created, as opposed to the normal procedure of recording lines before cutscene creation.
+For the English version, the amount of dialogue translation and recording resulted in a two months delay between the game's local and international releases.

-Eidolons (召喚獣, Shōkanjū), beings who aid the protagonists after being tamed in battle, are the game's versions of summons.
-The ones featured in the games are series staples Odin, Shiva, Alexander, and Bahamut, and newcomers Hecatoncheir and Brynhildr.
-Their summon sequences were designed to be flashy, but also mixed with gameplay: this approach was inspired by comments from players of previous titles who had not wanted to wait as long for the summons to take effect as in previous titles.
-The Eidolons, which could transform into vehicle-like forms for their masters to ride, were built around the game's theme of "transformation".
-They were to have been featured in XIII-2 as part of a DLC episode, but the idea was scrapped and the gameplay was folded into one of the title's minigames.
-For Lightning Returns, although the Eidolons still exist, they were not available in gameplay and merely served as an element of the story.
+Eidolons (召喚獣, Shōkanjū), beings who aid the protagonists after being tamed in battle, are the games' versions of summons, including series staples Odin, Shiva, Alexander, and Bahamut, as well as newcomers Hecatoncheir and Brynhildr.
+Their summon sequences were designed to be flashy and combined with gameplay, incorporating feedback from previous titles about the length of time for the summons to take effect compared to previous titles in the Final Fantasy series.
+The Eidolons were designed around the game's theme of "transformation" and can transform into vehicle-like forms for their masters to ride.
+They were planned to feature in XIII-2 as part of a DLC episode, but the idea was scrapped and the gameplay was folded into one of the title's minigames.
+For Lightning Returns, although the Eidolons still exist, they were not available in gameplay and only served as an element of the story.
 Carried over from the Fabula Nova Crystallis mythos are the fal'Cie, demigods who work to find a way of bringing their respective deities back into the world.
 The fal'Cie can choose people to become l'Cie, servants given magical powers and a task to complete within a given time, called a Focus.
 Those who succeed go into crystal stasis, while those that fail become monsters called Cie'th.